Gluten Free Christmas Cookies

 Ingredients needed

-This recipe uses basic cookie ingredients like eggs, butter, flour, and not much else!
+This recipe uses basic cookie ingredients like eggs, butter, flour, and nothing else!
 Here is what you’ll need:

 • Baking powder and baking soda– A combination of both leavening agents is used to give the cookies the perfect balance of spread and rise.